scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

    *4684* and *4684*.
 The image on the left shows the raw observed counts between 0.5 and 7 keV.
 The image on the right shows the deconvolved version.
 The LIRA hyperprior values were chosen as *ms\_al\_kap1=1, ms\_al\_kap2=0.02, ms\_al\_kap3=1*.
    No baseline background model was taken into account.  :label:`chandra-gc`
-   TODO: include pixel size...

 As second example we use data from the Fermi Large Area Telescope (LAT).
 The Fermi-LAT is a satellite-based an imaging gamma-ray detector, which covers and energy range